 A Southern California beach vacation has something to offer for all types of travelers!
 With incredible natural beauty, adventure, and great fun both on and off of the beaches, this part of the Golden State is where you simply cannot get bored.
-It is indisputable that the best-known beaches are often crowded thanks to the popular national television phenomenon of the last generation as Baywatch and “Beverly Hills 90210, but it is not difficult to find hidden spots.
+It is indisputable that the best-known beaches are often crowded thanks to the popular national television phenomenon of the last generation as Baywatch and “Beverly Hills 90210, but it is not difficult to find peaceful spots.
 If you seek out relaxing places, make sure to check out these quiet beaches in Southern California!

 El Matador State Beach